orocos-toolchain/typelib/README.txt

   - export IDL files (CORBA definition language)

 A binding to the Ruby language is provided, which allows to very easily interface a dynamic library from within Ruby code.
-This Ruby binding is based on the dyncall library, whose full source code is provided in this release.

 Typelib has been written by Sylvain Joyeux <sylvain.joyeux@m4x.org>